qmclaugh/yodlee_now/README.md

 #### Review User's Accounts

 A user can have several *Accounts* at one financial *Site*.
-To get to a user's transactions, it is convenient to use the specific accountId within a Site.
+To get to a user's transactions, it is convenient to use the specific accountId within a Site, which this class returns.

     yodAccounts = YodleeNow::AccountSummary.new
     yodAccounts.load(cobSession.sessionToken,yodUser.sessionToken)